Family Health Care, Oncology, Orthopedics, OB Health Services: Caribou, ME

 I want to thank you for all the great info and cooking lessons you provided during the Eat Mediterranean Class.
 As I mentioned before I am doing very well eating healthier, enjoying my choices while losing weight.
 Of course, the weight loss is from watching my processed sugar gram in take!
 I seem to be eating more but have cut most sweets, cake and ice cream desserts.
 I still look at them, but at least, for now, they have stopped jumping into my cart and coming home with me!!!

 There will be 7 virtual classes (the first will be a free informational session), with 6 being the total for the class.
-The cost is $5.00 per class with a one-time $6 materials charge ($36 total).
+There is no cost for the class, but there may be a materials charge of $6 to mail the packet outside of Aroostook County.
 The class is part of the Siruno Stroke Prevention Program with Nancy Holmquist as the instructor.